CardboardIoT/smart-pinhole-workshop/README.md

 ### How smart?

-Our objective is to figure out how bright a space is.
+Our objective is to detect the level of brighness in a space.
 Then use some basic calculations to tell a photographer how long the camera film should be exposed for.

 ### The end result